-The study population, exposure and outcomes will be identified from the THIN database over two consecutive influenza vaccination seasons 2012/13 and 2013/14.
-A third season will be added if sales forecasts, and so numbers exposed (target n=9000), are not achieved.
+The study population, exposure and outcomes will be identified from the THIN database over three consecutive influenza vaccination seasons 2012/13 to 2014/15.
+A fourth season may be required when the number of exposed in the 2014-15 season is known.
 THIN is an observational database of UK electronic primary care patient records.
+A validation of the case identification algorithm for inflammatory bowel disease (IBD) exacerbation and multiple sclerosis (MS) relapse will be conducted in season 2014/15.